-For convenience, the recommended cold air pressures and tire sizes are on a label on the driver's doorjamb.

-For additional information about your tires, see page 195.
+For convenience the recommended tire sizes and cold air pressures are on a label on the driver's doorjamb.
+For additional information about your tires, see page 232.

 Tire Inspection

 Every time you check inflation, you should also examine the tires for damage, foreign objects, and wear.